DPI-WE/setting-up-a-developer-environment/content.md

 ### What is Homebrew?

 Homebrew is a package manager for macOS (and Linux) that simplifies the process of installing, updating, and managing software packages and libraries.
 It's like an app store for your command line.
-Here's what it does:

-1. **Package Installation**: Homebrew allows users to easily install software packages and libraries from the command line.
-Instead of searching for installation files or downloading from websites manually, Homebrew handles everything for you.
-2. **Dependency Management**: Many software packages rely on other libraries or tools to function properly.
-Homebrew automatically manages these dependencies, ensuring that everything required for a package to work is installed correctly.
-3. **Updates**: Homebrew simplifies the process of keeping software up to date.
-Users can easily update all installed packages with a single command, ensuring that they have the latest features and security patches.
-4. **Version Control**: Homebrew allows users to install specific versions of software packages if needed.
-This can be useful for compatibility reasons or if a user prefers an older version for some reason.
-5. **Configuration Management**: Homebrew provides options for configuring how packages are installed and managed, giving users flexibility and control over their software environment.

-Overall, Homebrew streamlines the process of managing software on macOS, making it easier for users to install, update, and maintain the tools they need for development and everyday use.

 ### Installing Homebrew